 Trip Notes PDF

-Looking for variety in your swimming, this trip offers a trio of water types to swim including fjords, lakes, and seas as you explore the coasts, coves, and bays of this scenic, historic, and secluded country!
+Looking for variety in your swimming, this trip offers a trio of water bodies to swim including fjords, lakes, and seas as you explore the coasts, coves, and bays of this scenic, historic, and secluded country!

-Montenegro may literally mean ‘black mountain’, but the beaches are golden, the buildings are white stone, and the waters are a beautiful blue – and you get to experience it all as we swim along the Adriatic coast, explore the famous Plavea Spilja, cross the Gulf of Kotor, and island hop between monasteries in Lake Skadar.
+Montenegro may literally mean ‘black mountain’, but the beaches are golden, the buildings are white stone, and the waters are a beautiful blue – and you get to experience it all as we swim along the Adriatic coast.
+Come and explore the famous Plavea Spilja, cross the Gulf of Kotor, and island hop between monasteries in Lake Skadar.

 At the end of the day, relax and unwind in the grand location of a revamped former palace in the historical town of Perast – with picture perfect views.